JayTailor45/microservice-with-node/README.md

 - Receives events and publish events to listeners
 - There are many event bus avaliable such as NATs, Kafka, RabbitMQ etc ...
 - Event bus has many features which makes async communication easier

+## Kubernetes

+### Kubernets glossary
+- `Kubernetes cluster` :- collection of nodes + a master to manage nodes
+- `Node` :- virtual machine that will run our containers
+- `Pod` :- it is smililar to a running container but it can run multiple containers
+- `Deployement` :- monitors set of pods, make sure they are running and restarts then if they crash
+- `Service` :- provides an easy-to-remember URL to access a running containers

+### Kubernets config file
+- It tells kubernets about the deployement, pods, and services (refered to as Objects) that we want to create